 This news made me jump on the hype train and check the new iPad Pro’s and iPhone 12 Pro’s prowess with the LiDAR sensors.
 And when I got to use them, I was surprised at how much better the experience was compared to devices without a dedicated LiDAR sensor for AR.

-After going through Apple’s official document’s and subjecting various Apple devices to stress test; my team and I found that:
+After going through Apple’s official documents and subjecting various Apple devices to stress tests; my team and I found that:

 What is Apple’s LiDAR Scanner?